Reading Time: 6 minutes

-Wilson Promontory National Park on the southernmost tip of the Australian mainland and has excellent coastal and mountainous scenery with a network of well-maintained walking trails.
+Wilson Promontory National Park on the southernmost tip of the Australian mainland and has excellent coastal and mountain scenery with a network of well-maintained walking tracks.

 The Victorian Alps are forested mountains that are part of the Great Dividing Range that continues north up to Queensland.
-The Alpine National Park extends up the NSW border and includes dramatic peaks and alpine areas that are snow covered during winter and spring.
+The Alpine National Park extends to the NSW border and includes dramatic peaks and alpine areas that are snow covered during winter and much or some of spring.

 Climate and weather